PatryckSilva/PatryckSilva/README.md

 ## About Me

-- Exploring new technologies and developing software solutions.
+- Exploring new technologies and developing software solutions;
-- Working as a Full Stack Developer at [Apex NFT Brasil](https://apex-new-site-2024.vercel.app/).
+- Working as a Full Stack Developer;
-- Learning more about Web3, back-end, and front-end technologies.
+- Learning more about Web3, back-end, and front-end technologies;
 - Since 2022, I have been creating high-quality Front-end and Web3 solutions.

 ## Activity